-- AKO Kunststiftelse towards AKO Kunststiftelse's acquisition of Nordic visual works of art; towards the design and building of the Kunstsilo Museum to house and exhibit these works; and to support AKO Kunststiftelse's general administration.
-The ultimate purpose of this support is the establishment of a permanent public exhibition of Nordic visual works of art in Kristiansand, Norway. - SKMU Sørlandets Kunstmuseum towards the preparation for the opening of the Kunstsilo Museum, and a grant to be used for the purchase of pan-Nordic modern craft items for public display. - National Portrait Gallery towards a planned exhibition of portraits by Edvard Munch. - The Courtauld Institute of Art towards a planned exhibition of works by Edvard Munch which are being lent by the KODE Art Museums of Bergen, Norway.
+- AKO Kunststiftelse to support AKO Kunststiftelse's acquisition of Nordic visual works of art, and towards the support of SKMU Sørlandets Kunstmuseum and AKO Kunststiftelse's general administration.
+The ultimate purpose of this support is the establishment of a permanent public exhibition of Nordic visual works of art in Kristiansand, Norway. - CLAY Museum of Ceramic Art Denmark together with SKMU Sørlandets Kunstmuseum towards the proposed exhibition Edmund de Waal in dialogue with Axel Salto. - SKMU Sørlandets Kunstmuseum towards the preparation for the opening of the Kunstsilo Museum, and the establishment of a Research Centre for Nordic Modernism. - Camden Art Centre towards the work of Camden Art Centre in advancing the public's understanding and appreciation of the visual arts. - Hampstead Theatre furthering the work of Hampstead Downstairs, the studio space at Hampstead Theatre. - Nasjonalmuseet Oslo to support the exhibition Grayson Perry: Fitting In and Standing Out.